rsefer/chicagofood/README.md

 Chicago Food
 ============

-A Chicago restaurant and bar community.
+A Chicago restaurant and bar wiki-style community.